Taimur Rahman: Early life and education

 Rahman comes from a "bourgeois" family, but he says his parents were engaged with the left movement since before he was born.
 He spent his childhood in military-ruled Pakistan under the Zia ul Haq government of the late 1970s-80s, which also influenced him politically.
 In his teenage years, he was involved with the theater as an actor, director and producer.
 He completed his schooling from Aitchison College, graduated from Grinnell College, obtained a master's degree from Sussex University and holds a PhD from the School of Oriental and African Studies.

 Political career

-During Rahman's college life in the USA, he got involved in Trade Union politics.
+During Rahman's college life in the US, he got involved in Trade Union politics.
 He worked with the American Federation of Labor and Congress of Industrial Organizations (AFL–CIO), the International Brotherhood of Teamsters and various leftist parties.
 After returning to Pakistan in 1998, he joined the Communist Mazdoor Kissan Party (CMKP).
 He has been elected to district-level and state-level leadership positions in the party and was also elected as the General Secretary of CMKP.
 In 2015, the CMKP united with the Pakistan Mazdoor Kissan Party and People's National Congress to form Mazdoor Kissan Party (MKP).
 He is the current General Secretary of the MKP.
 He identifies as a Marxist–Leninist.